-The preparation of the consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income, and expenses.
+The preparation of the condensed interim consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets and liabilities and income and expenses.
 Accordingly, actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

-Significant estimates and judgments made by management in the preparation of these consolidated financial statements are outlined below.
+Significant estimates and judgments made by management in the preparation of these condensed interim consolidated financial statements are outlined below.